 Secure and backed up disk space for you to save your files.
 In addition to your personal storage space, there are several other storage methods that are suitable for sharing information with others and for working with editable documents.

 The printing services are implemented by Unigrafia.
-For students, all printing is subject to a charge.
-You can buy printing credits and check the prices at Unigrafia's online store.
+For students, all printing is subject to a charge, the prices can be found in Flamma.
+You can buy printing credits at Unigrafia's online store

 For online teaching, the university utilizes for example Moodle, Teams and Zoom.
-A Moodle manual for students is available in the University's Moodle-wiki.
+Please see page Moodle instructions.
 Instructions on how to use Teams and Planner as well as instructions for using the video communication service Zoom are available on the IT Helpdesk website.

 In addition, the university provides you with a Cubbli-Linux for installation on university computers.
 You can also use it via a remote desktop.
 You can use the Cubbli with your normal university user account and you will have access to the key services provided by the university.
 See the Unix and Linux instructions on the IT Helpdesk instruction page.